 Hidden Fields allow you to use data that you already have, to make your typeforms more personal, or simply to give you better data in your results.

-Hidden Fields is a PRO feature.
-Find out more about PRO accounts here.
+Hidden Fields is a Professional feature.
+Find out more about Professional accounts here.

 Hidden Fields can be used for lots of things:

 - Track where respondents come from (social media channels, for example)

 - Segment your audience for deeper insights and analysis